proteanhq/protean/docs/core-concepts/building-blocks/aggregates.md

 Aggregates are persisted and retrieved with the help of repositories.
-Repositories are collection-oriented - they mimic how a collection data type, like list, dictionary and set, would work.
+Repositories are collection-oriented - they mimic how a collection data type, like list, dictionary, and set, would work.
 Repositories can be augmented with custom methods to perform business queries.

 ### Aggregates are transaction boundaries.  { data-toc-label="Transactions" }

 All changes to aggregates are performed within a transaction.
 This means that all objects in the aggregates cluster are enclosed in a single transaction during persistence.
-This also translates to mean that all objects within an aggregate cluster are kep together in the same persistence store.
+This also means that all objects within an aggregate cluster are kept together in the same persistence store.

 ### Aggregates can enclose up to 500 entities. { data-toc-label="Limits" }

 The object graph under an aggregate is loaded eagerly.
-The number of associations under an aggregate are limited to 500.
+The number of associations under an aggregate is limited to 500.
 If you expect the number of entities to exceed this limit, rethink your aggregate boundary.
 One way would be to split the aggregate into multiple aggregates.
 Another would be to make the underlying entity an aggregate by itself.